Oblivion Island

 As for the voice acting, Production I.G never seems to fail there.
 Well-cast voice actors give an extra dimension to their characters.
 Never too obnoxious or in your face, the voices blend in very well with their surroundings and sculpt the characters as they move along.

-screen capture of Oblivion Island
+screen capture of Oblivion Island [Hottarake no Shima - Haruka to Maho no Kagami]

 Oblivion Island is not a film that will win many hearts with its elaborate plot or character development.
 It's a film that is mostly concerned with giving fantasy fans what they're craving for.
-The fantasy world that Haruka enters is lush, rich and colorful.
+The fantasy world that Haruka enters is lush, rich, and colorful.
 It's creative, it's beautiful and diverse.
-Oblivion Island is a true roller coaster ride, trying to show you as much of it's fantasy world as humanly possible, within the tight constraints of its running time.
+Oblivion Island is a true roller coaster ride, trying to show you as much of its fantasy world as humanly possible, within the tight constraints of its running time.
 Which, at least to me, is much more interesting that spending time on character development or motivations for the bad guy's actions.

-It's still a little sour seeing a production company like I.G focusing on lighter films like these, especially as there's no-one around to fill the emptiness they left behind.
+It's still a little sour seeing a production company like Production I.G focusing on lighter films like these, especially as there's no-one around to fill the emptiness they left behind.
 But in the end that's not this film's fault, and when judging Oblivion Island on its own merits it turns out to be a surprisingly lovable film.
 Definitely recommended if you're like me and consider its weaker points as necessary flaws that are aptly compensated in other, more important areas.